 The cave itself is quite short once you’re inside….

 …which might help those with a fear of small spaces.
-Especially with the sound of the waves, wind or rain just outside to make it a little more eerie.
+Especially with the sound of the waves, wind or rain just outside, making it a little more eerie.

 We completely missed this on the way in (as we came via the pebble beach to the left)...

 The ‘Game of Thrones filming location’ info point gives you an idea of how they did it.